-What do you do when someone new comes along to a Crew night?
-Or joins your workplace, or your sports club?
+What do you do when someone new comes along to a Scout night.
+Or joins your class at school, or your sports club?

 It can be intimidating to be a new person joining a group of people, but by being friendly you can make it much easier for the new person.
 When they join you, say hi, and introduce everyone.
-Have a think about the games that you're going to play during the night - a rough game might be okay normally, when you all know each other and are comfortable that you know each other's' limits, but it might scare someone new joining you.
+Have a think about the games that you're going to play during the night - a rough game might be okay normally, when you all know each other and are comfortable that you know each others' limits, but it might scare someone new joining you.